 Reviews: Ask for references from electricians you are considering employing.
 This will give you an idea of the quality of electrician you can expect.
 It also gives you a guide to the work ethic of the tradesman.
 This is very useful when making your decision.
 The electricians listed on Kandua have received top rated reviews from the community.

 Expertise: Make sure the electrician has the experience needed to complete the job you have hired them for.
 If it is a simple job then you can most likely hire a junior electrician and a senior one for more complicated jobs.

 Top 5 Ways To Save Electricity and Cut Your High electricity Bill

 Energy Saving Bulbs – These save you money as they last longer and use lower amounts of energy reducing your electricity costs.

 Run full loads – Only do a load of laundry or dishes when it’s full.
-This means less loads and less electricity used, there for less money spent.
+This means fewer loads and less electricity used, therefor less money spent.

 Light Timers and Motion Sensors – These allow you to only use lights and electricity when you need it.
-Such as lighting up the entrance to your home when you are coming home at night.
+Such as lighting up the entrance to your home at night.

 Hang dry your laundry.
 If you do large loads of laundry a week and use your clothesline to dry 50% of those clothes, you could save R100s on electricity.